What Buddhism Taught Me About Neuroscience

 The Meaning of Life

-From the perspective of both Buddhist teachings, and their links to neurosicence theories, I’ve come to the argument that the meaning of life is not found in eliminating prediction errors or forcing the world to bend to our expectations.
+The meaning of life is not found in eliminating prediction errors or forcing the world to bend to our expectations.

-The older I am, the more I find meaning emerging in how we respond, in learning to move gracefully through surprises, uncertainty, and sometimes betrayal and disappointments.
+The older I am, the more I find meaning emerging in how we respond, in learning to move gracefully through “suffering”: uncertainty, and sometimes grief and disappointments.
 All of these are a part of life.
+The unavoidable gaps that we will never be able to fill.

 If you’ve made it this far, thank you for joining me on this journey.
 I hope you’ve taken something away from it.